Dashiin Damba: First Secretary of the MPRP

 After Choibalsan's death in 1952, the MPRP, following the example of the Soviet Communist Party following the 1953 death of Joseph Stalin, moved to devolve political power away from a single strongman and instead institute a system of collective leadership.
 Damba, who was also a member of the presidium of the People's Great Khural, replaced Tsedenbal (who remained premier) as general secretary at MPRP Central Committee plenum in April 1954, whose results were confirmed at the 12th MPRP Congress in November 1954.

+In 1954, Damba secured the passage of a resolution at a session of the Party Central Committee's Bureau (Politburo) establishing a commission to investigate the so-called "Port Arthur Case".
+As a result, the relevant Mongolian officials were prosecuted and the surviving victims were released.

 Damba’s tenure as first secretary saw the establishment of formal diplomatic relations with India in 1955, the first time a non-communist country had recognized Mongolia’s independence.
 Relations with China also improved, especially after Damba met personally with Mao Zedong in September 1956 in Beijing to discuss Chinese aid to Mongolia.
 When relations between the two countries deteriorated a year later, Damba would be accused of being "pro-Chinese".
 In 1956, during the period of de-Stalinization in the USSR under Nikita Khrushchev, a special commission headed by Bazaryn Shirendev was formed to re-evaluate the country's Stalinist purges under Choibalsan.
 Damba supported giving the commission top-secret Interior Ministry files, but Tsedenbal was opposed.
 He tried to arrest Shirendev as an "imperialist spy" in 1957, but Damba persuaded him to drop the charges.

 The Soviet-educated Tsedenbal viewed Damba as a "backward" man who shirked work to visit the countryside, was not a reader, and did not write his own speeches.
 At a Central Committee plenum in November 1958, shortly after his re-election by the 13th MPRP Congress in March, Damba was "relieved of his duties at his own request".
 He was demoted to second secretary, and replaced as first secretary by Tsedenbal.
-At the end of March 1959, Damba was dismissed from the secretariat and the Politburo for "profound ideological-political backwardness, conservatism, and inertia" and for "opportunist tolerance of distortions and shortcomings".
+On the 2 April 1959, it was reported that Damba was dismissed from the secretariat and the Politburo for "profound ideological-political backwardness, conservatism, and inertia" and for "opportunist tolerance of distortions and shortcomings".
 This paralleled the events in the USSR, where first secretary Khrushchev had taken over the premiership for himself.